AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  find /usr/{bin,sbin} -perm /u=s  # find all s-bitted binaries
  find path/dir -type f -mtime +7 -exec rm {} \;  # find and remove all files older than 7 days

-More options: by modification/accessing time, by ownership, by access type, joint conditions, case-insensitive, that do not match, etc [#]_ [#]_
+Find syntax is actually an entire boolean logic language given on the command line: it is a single expression evaluated left to right with certain precedence.
+Thus, you can get amazingly complex if you want to.

 **find on Triton**  On Triton's WRKDIR it is ``lfs find``.
 This uses a raw lustre connection to make it more efficient than accessing every file.
 Has somewhat limited abilities as comparing to GNU find.
 For details ``man lfs`` on Triton.

 **Fast find -- locate**  Another utility that you may find useful ``locate <pattern>``, but on workstations only.
-This creates a cached database of all files, and just searches that so it is much faster.
+This uses a cached database of all files, and just searches that database so it is much faster.

 **Too many arguments**  error solved with ``find ... | xargs``

 Aliases
 -------
-Define a new or re-define an old command
+* Aliases allow you to define shortcuts.
+* They replace only the first word on the command line.
+* They are less flexible than functions which we will discuss next.

 ::

+ alias l=ls
  alias space='du -hs .[!.]* * | sort -h'
  alias rm='rm -i'

-Aliases go to *.bashrc* and available later by default.
+Aliases go to *.bashrc* and available later by default (really, anywhere they can be read by the shell).

 [Lecturer's notes: about 30 mins joint hands-on session + break]